probably.co.uk logo

 Using iPXE with a URL to kickstart Linux

-271 words, 2 minutes.
+433 words, 3 minutes.

+Although kickstarting Linux is pretty simple, it can be frustrating if you’re trying to build different versions.
 Take, for example, building RHEL (CentOS/SciLin) version 5 and version 6 hosts.
 The initrd and vmlinuz files are version specific, and not backwards compatible.
 I’ve seen a DHCP/PXE configuration, in a large bank, have a sprawling and complex set of menus just to counter for different OS releases!
-Quite bonkers, and unnecessary.
+This is quite unnecessary.

 Sometime ago I looked at iPXE.
 There is a nice capability with it to add a script, or link, to the initial boot process.
 Using this I rolled a single ISO (you could put it in a DHCP/PXE/TFTP setup - I did it this way because I wanted a simple, transportable, solution to use on my desktop and laptop) with a link to a CGI I’d written.
 Using the CGI I do a lookup, based on MAC address, for the host’s intended Linux version and a tailored kickstart file.